VR’s Biggest Problem and How We Could (Maybe) Solve It

 Keep in mind that it isn’t tricked by global brightness changes, like what happens when the sun pops up from behind the clouds.

-This is because it has cells that look for brightness changes in a particular direction, as well as cells that look for brightness changes that cover all directions.
-If the latter cells spot a brightness change that covers all directions, they send a signal that cancels out the signal from the directional cells and there’s no perception of movement (Im and Fried, 2016).
+This is because the system has cells that look for brightness changes in a particular direction, as well as cells that look for brightness changes in all directions.
+If the latter cells spot a brightness change in all directions, they cancel out the signal from the directional cells and there’s no perception of movement (Im and Fried, 2016).

 What it sees depends on speed, spatial frequency, and temporal frequency